Rejuvenate your Skin With IPL Photofacial

 About IPL Photofacial-Rejuvenation

-IPL (Intermittent Pulsed Light) Treatment is used to even out skin color and improve the skin’s texture and tone while tightening pores and decreasing brown spots, fine lines and wrinkles.
+IPL (Intermittent Pulsed Light) Treatment is often used to even out skin color and improve the skin’s texture and tone.
+It helps to tighten pores and decrease brown spots, fine lines and wrinkles.
 It can be used on the face, neck, decollete’, arms, back and legs.
-IPL is a type of laser that has a broader beam of focus than other types of lasers that make it useful for a broad spectrum of skin types and problems.
+IPL is a type of laser that has a broader beam of focus than other types of lasers that make it useful for a broad spectrum of skin types and problems and it has become popularly known as the “photofacial” treatment of choice for many women and men.

 * Individual results may vary

-In addition to treating many lesions of the skin including acne, IPL stimulates reproduction of beneficial components of the tissues like collagen and elastin.
-The increased collagen and elastin cause a plumping effect of the skin, making it smoother with decreased lines and wrinkles.
+In addition to treating many lesions of the skin including sun spots and acne, IPL stimulates reproduction of beneficial components of the tissues like collagen and elastin.
+The increased collagen and elastin cause a plumping effect of the skin, making it smoother with decreased lines and wrinkles for an anti-aging treatment.

 IPL generally has best results if done in a series of treatments approximately 4 weeks apart.
 The number of treatments will depend on the degree of damage to the skin undergoing treatments, but often a series of 2-3 are recommended for optimal results.
 There is a mild “zapping” sensation and some warmth with the IPL application that is quite tolerable.
 A numbing gel can be applied prior to treatments for those who are quite sensitive or apprehensive.

 The overall improvements in the skin after IPL treatments have led it to being a very popular treatment modality for many skin types.
-However, it is not appropriate for dark-skinned individuals or when skin has been recently tanned.
-Under those circumstances, the IPL may cause more stimulation of the melanin-containing cells leading to more brown spots.
+However, it is NOT appropriate for dark-skinned individuals or when skin has been recently tanned, either by the sun or with chemicals.
+Under those circumstances, the IPL may cause more stimulation of the melanin-containing cells which ultimately leads to more brown spots.
 Dark or brown spots can also be an adverse consequence of any skin type/color if the pre- and post-op treatment instructions are not closely followed.
 Hair removal can be done with IPL but there are other lasers that are faster for large areas.

 PRE/POST OP INSTRUCTIONS